El Greco. Domenikos Theotocopoulos (ca. 1541-1614).

 An Unconventional Man.

 What is it about El Greco and his painting that sets him apart?
 The word that comes to mind is “unconventional” both in life and art.
 Born Domenikos Theotocopoulos on the island of Crete, he received his early grounding in Byzantine iconography, then lived and trained for ten years (1567-77) in the Western Renaissance tradition in Venice and Rome before eventually leaving for Spain.
-He settled temporarily in Madrid before moving permanently to Toledo in 1577, when was 36 years old.
+He settled temporarily in Madrid before moving permanently to Toledo in 1577, when he was 36 years old.

 At first an outsider, the self-confident and ambitious El Greco went on to make his name in the city that was the spiritual heart of Spain and its church the wealthiest in the land.
 Toledo was also a centre of scholarly activity with powerful ecclesiastical and intellectual figures, many of whom, attracted by El Greco’s artistic originality, became friends and patrons.
 Among his admirers were the celebrated preacher Hortensio de Paravicino and the famous –and unconventional– poet Luis de Góngora.